bryancandi/bthinkfo/README.md

 ---

-#### Both scripts default to a 2 second refresh interval and temperatures in Celsius unless specified with launch options.
+#### Both scripts (`bcpuinfo` & `bthinkfo`) default to a 2 second refresh interval and temperatures in Celsius unless specified with launch options.
+At this time `bintelpwr` refreshes every second and can only be changed by editing the script.

 Examples:<br>
 `bcpuinfo` : Run script with default values.<br>